ramsey/twig-codeblock/README.md

 By default, Codeblock uses the [Pygments Python syntax highlighter](http://pygments.org/) for generating HTML markup suitable for highlighting blocks of code.
 However, it is flexible enough to use any syntax highlighter of your choice; simply implement the `HighlighterInterface` and provide some additional configuration (see below for an example).

+This project adheres to a [Contributor Code of Conduct][conduct].
+By participating in this project and its community, you are expected to uphold this code.

 ## Using the Codeblock tag

 To highlight blocks of code, start the code block with the `{% codeblock %}` tag and end it with the `{% endcodeblock %}` tag.
 For example: